dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmPurgeQueueMessagePollingInterval:

-    :ref:`Purge Queue Messages Polling Interval <dcmPurgeQueueMessagePollingInterval>`",string,"Polling Interval for purging queue messages in ISO-8601 duration format PnDTnHnMnS.
+    :ref:`Purge Task Polling Interval <dcmPurgeQueueMessagePollingInterval>`",string,"Polling Interval for purging tasks in ISO-8601 duration format PnDTnHnMnS.
 If absent, there is no deletion

     (dcmPurgeQueueMessagePollingInterval)"
     "